 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-2018 educational progress for Roosevelt Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2019-2020 educational progress for Roosevelt Elementary School.
+Please note that the assessment data provided reflects winter benchmark data due to the COVID-19 pandemic.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Peter Rogovich, Roosevelt principal, for assistance.

 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL – Students in Zeeland are assigned to schools based upon their geographical home locations.
 After all students are placed based upon this “neighborhood school” concept, school of choice students are placed based upon available spots.